Rakeela/dragora-notes/2021-4-6-Seventy-Sixth.md

 ---
 I don't want to do anything for this world.
 Knowing that there's no justice for what happened to me - that people treated me as having all power in relationships where I was powerless, and that's the reality considered "true" no matter what is actually true - it's hard to convince myself that I should struggle and do anything difficult for anyone else.

 My life was set up so that doing things for others would support and enable rapists.
 I wasn't allowed to have enough privacy to do things purely for myself, so why should I do anything?
+The Glasswall would legalize some of the abuses perpetrated against me, but I remain convinced that it would also catch the people who perpetrated them before they were legal.
+Meanwhile, legal =/= acceptable, and I see salvation in the divide between the two.
+I was treated in ways that are both unacceptable and illegal, but neither means anything if the way I was treated is uncatchable.
+Making it catchable would mean that at least the unacceptability of it could have an influence on the world.

 ---
 Back to[[day-post-archive]]